darkyy92/eliteredux/tools/poryscript/README.md

 .string "So glad to meet you!$"
 ```
 The font configuration JSON file informs Poryscript how many pixels wide each character in the message is, as well as setting a default maximum line length.
 Fonts have different character widths, and games have different text box sizes.
 For convenience, Poryscript comes with `font_config.json`, which contains the configuration for pokeemerald's `1_latin` font as `1_latin_rse`, as well as pokefirered's equivalent as `1_latin_frlg`.
 More fonts can be added to this file by simply creating anothing font id node under the `fonts` key in `font_config.json`.

+`cursorOverlapWidth` can be used to ensure there is always enough room for the cursor icon to be displayed in the text box.
+(This "cursor icon" is the small icon that's shown when the player needs to press A to advance the text box.)

 The length of a line can optionally be specified as the third parameter to `format()` if a font id was specified as the second parameter.